Coronavirus CLE Rule Changes

 - All other specifics (credit maximums, course submissions, etc.) of Article IV, Rule 3 of The Supreme Court Rules will apply.

-The Rhode Island Supreme Court previously issued an order that suspended all CLE requirements for the 2020 reporting year effective April 30, 2020.
-All CLE credits earned in the 2020 reporting year as well as excess credits that expired in the 2020 reporting year may be used to satisfy CLE requirements for the 2021 reporting year.
+They had previously issued an order that suspended all CLE requirements for the 2020 reporting year effective April 30, 2020.
+All CLE credits earned in the 2020 reporting year as well as excess credits that expired in the 2020 reporting year may have been used to satisfy CLE requirements for the 2021 reporting year.

-In addition, the Rhode Island Bridge the Gap requirement in Article IV has also been suspended.
-Newly admitted attorneys required to file proof of their attendance at the Rhode Island Bridge the Gap course by June 30, 2020 shall have until June 30, 2021 in which to file.
+In addition, the Rhode Island Bridge the Gap requirement in Article IV was also suspended.
+Newly admitted attorneys required to file proof of their attendance at the Rhode Island Bridge the Gap course by June 30, 2020 would have had until June 30, 2021 in which to file.

-The South Carolina Supreme Court previously issued an order that allowed lawyers to earn all or any portion of the required 14 hours of CLE credit through online or telephonic programs for the 2019-2020 annual reporting year.
+South Carolina (Expired): The South Carolina Supreme Court had issued an order that allowed lawyers to earn all or any portion of the required 14 hours of CLE credit through online or telephonic programs for the 2019-2020, 2020-2021, and 2021-2022 annual reporting year.

-Texas: In response to the COVID-19 pandemic, the State Bar of Texas MCLE Department has granted extensions to attorneys beginning with those who had compliance dates in November 2019.
-Below are the current compliance deadlines.
+Texas (Expired): In response to the COVID-19 pandemic, the State Bar of Texas MCLE Department had granted extensions to attorneys beginning with those who had compliance dates in November 2019.
+Below were the compliance deadlines.

 Attorneys with the following birth months: